-When labor benefits for the proportion of patients who worked were included in the analysis, the lifetime incremental cost-effectiveness ratio for esketamine compared with no additional treatment was \$188,000 per QALY gained.
+When labor benefits for the proportion of patients who worked were included in the analysis, the lifetime incremental cost-effectiveness ratio for esketamine plus background antidepressant compared with background antidepressant was \$188,000 per QALY gained.
 Detailed outcomes for the modified societal perspective are presented in Appendix Table E5.